antonycourtney/tabli/src/NOTES.md

    - Using react Perf tools we seem to be spending considerable time in HeaderButton.
 Let's get a consistent, reproducible performance test to verify this by taking a snapshot of winStore

-(!!!) - restoring a closed saved tab not working
+!! - restoring a closed saved tab not working

-(!!) - Add event handled for check box for bookmarking / un-bookmarking a tab
+!! - Add event handled for check box for bookmarking / un-bookmarking a tab

+!! - Need to adjust scroll position when using arrow keys

+!! - Should be able to open a saved window from keyboard

 X PERFORMANCE:  It turns out that TabWindow.get title() is getting called quite a lot...why??
 Is it during sorting during render?
 That would make sense.
 Can we somehow calculate this field lazily so that we won't have to recalc it?